Shobon03/spot-on-tube/README.md

 ## Dependencies

-The script was made using Python 3.9.
+SpotOnTube was made using Python 3.9.

 My plan was to use the raw _Spotify Web API_ and _YouTube Data API_ but I couldn't set them properly.
 After some research, I came across two Python libraries.
 They are:  [spotipy](https://github.com/plamere/spotipy) and [youtube-search](https://github.com/joetats/youtube_search).

-They helped me so much.
-They simplified some things and then I was able to give this project some light.
+They helped me so much, as they simplified some things and then I was able to give this project some light.

 I want to thank all the people involved in those projects, for they brought these libraries to their existence. **You guys are awesome** 😎